Skip to Main Content.

 Another way to potentially expand Section 1202’s exclusion cap is to leave QSBS to two or more beneficiaries, as transfers at death are permitted under Section 1202.

 Planning with DINGS and NINGS.
 A taxpayer can also make a gift to a non-grantor trust established for the benefit of recipients who qualify as appropriate transferees for purposes of making a “gift” for federal income tax purposes.
 Gifting QSBS to a Delaware incomplete-gift non-grantor (DING) trusts or a Nevada incomplete-gift non-grantor (NING) trust, or acquiring QSBS from the issuing corporation through a DING or NING has increased dramatically in popularity in recent years as more taxpayers have pursued QSBS business and tax planning.
 The intent, purpose and terms of a trust agreement and the timing of gifts to trusts must be carefully considered.
 Founders and investors utilize DINGS and NINGS for a variety of mixed tax, business and personal reasons.
 Trusts can be a useful vehicle through which to engage in asset protection planning, shielding assets from beneficiaries or protecting assets from poor investment decisions through the use of professional asset management.
 Trusts are also a useful tool for advanced estate and gift tax and non-tax planning (for example, trust planning often centers around taking advantage of more favorable state laws for the administration of trusts).
 At least in theory, if a taxpayer creates multiple non-grantor trusts, each non-grantor trust will be treated as a separate taxpayer with its own standard $10 Million Cap and 10X Basis Cap.[13]
-Careful attention will need to be paid to firmly establish the bona-fide business (personal) non-tax reasons for establishing DINGS and NINGS, and consideration must be duly given to the potential impact of the IRS’s ability to pursuant trust consolidation under authority of Section 643(f).[14]
+Careful attention will need to be paid to firmly establish the bona-fide business (personal) non-tax reasons for establishing DINGS and NINGS, and consideration must be duly given to the potential impact of the IRS’s ability to pursue trust consolidation under authority of Section 643(f).[14]

 Strategies involving the 10X Basis Cap—waiting for property to appreciate before contributing it to a corporation in exchange for QSBS (including incorporating a partnership).
 When property (other than money or stock) is contributed to a corporation in exchange for QSBS, Section 1202(i)(B) provides that the basis of the QSBS issued in exchange for the contributed property is no less than the fair market value of the property exchanged.
 This provision impacts the amount of Section 1202 gain exclusion in two important ways.
 First, since the tax basis for purposes of Section 1202 is equal to the fair market value of the property at the time of the contribution, any spread between the tax basis of the contributed property and its fair market value at the time of contribution would not qualify for Section 1202’s gain exclusion.
 Second, an amount equal to the fair market value of the contributed property would be the applicable tax basis for purposes of determining the 10X Gain Cap.